 TECHNOLOGY HIGHLIGHTS

 ANOMALY ATTRIBUTION TOOL SUITE

-SPECS:

-TRL: (3)(3) MISSIONS: Space Domain Awareness Environmental Toolkit for Defense (SET4D) The natural space environment can cause satellite anomalies that can be misconstrued as adversary action.
+TRL: (8)(9) MISSIONS: Space Domain Awareness Environmental Toolkit for Defense (SET4D)

+The natural space environment can cause satellite anomalies that can be misconstrued as adversary action.
 Rapid determination of the source of an anomaly is essential for prompt and appropriate mission response.
 It can also be used to advise or modify operations to mitigate system hardware weaknesses.
 Historically, anomaly attribution has been accomplished over days to weeks by gathering data and performing expert analysis by hand.
-To
+To expedite these timelines, Aerospace developed a suite of Anomaly Attribution Tools (AATs) for determining the likelihood of an anomaly due to surface charging, internal charging, single event effects, or event total dose in any Earth orbit by correlating the time and location of the satellite with space weather data.

 The Anomaly Attribution Tool Suite helps determine if anomalies are due to the space environment by correlating the time and location of anomalies with space weather conditions.
-Photo courtesy NASA. expedite these timelines, Aerospace developed a suite of Anomaly Attribution Tools (AATs) for determining the likelihood of an anomaly due to surface charging, internal charging, single event effects, or event total dose in any Earth orbit by correlating the time and location of the satellite with space weather data.
+Photo courtesy NASA.

 The AATs source data from National Oceanic and Atmospheric Administration spacecraft such as Geostationary Operational Environmental Satellites (GOES), Polar Orbiting Environmental Satellites (POES), the European Meteorological Operational satellite (METOP), solar wind velocity, geomagnetic activity indices, magnetic coordinates and local times.
 These data are then processed in automated web app flow charts.
 The user need only enter the time and location of the anomaly and satellite ID.
 The tool returns the likelihood that an anomaly was the result of local space weather effects.
+Internal Charging Flow Chart

-AEROSPACE AAT Flow Charts Example AAT decision flow charts for attributing anomalies due to internal charging.
+AAT Flow Charts

+Example AAT decision flow charts for attributing anomalies due to internal charging.
 Similar charts exist for surface charging and single event effects, as well as electromagnetic interference effects that can disrupt communications.

-The AATs can unify ground and operations communities onto a single anomaly resolution platform and can evolve as analysts and - end users provide feedback on what capabilities are needed.
+The AATs can unify ground and operations communities onto a single anomaly resolution platform and can evolve as analysts and

+- end users provide feedback on what capabilities are needed.
 The suite's capabilities include: - Energetic Charged Particle (ECP) Hazard Assessment System (HAS) Flow Chart (FC) assesses the likelihood the anomaly could have been caused by one of the four traditional ECP anomaly types. - Space Environment Electro-Magnetic Interference Flow Charts (SEEMI FC) evaluates whether communication outages are due to EMI from an elevated space environment or specific weather conditions. - Long-term Environmental Anomaly Forecast (LEAF) provides probabilistic forecasts of the space environment projected 7 days ahead to be used as inputs to generic and vehicle-specific anomaly probability forecasting.

-BATTERY DEORBITER SPECS:
+BATTERY DEORBITER